-Chair Prerequisites for the Master's Thesis Prof. Dr. At least one module OPM 6XX and OPM 701 or Christoph Bode / at least one module OPM 6XX and OPM 741 or Prof. Dr. Moritz Fleischmann / at least one module OPM 6XX and OPM 742 or Prof. Dr. Cornelia at least one module OPM 6XX and OPM 761 or Schön / at least one module OPM 6XX and OPM 781 or Prof. Dr. Raik as least one module OPM 6XX and OPM 791 or Stolletz as least one module OPM 6XX and OPM 792 or an equivalent module within an exchange program and OPM 701/741/742/761/781/791/792 The Area Operations Management recommends that the seminar and the Master's Thesis are written at the same chair.
+Chair Prerequisites for the Master's Thesis Prof. Dr. At least one module OPM 6XX and OPM 701 or Christoph Bode / at least one module OPM 6XX and OPM 761 or Prof. Dr. Moritz Fleischmann / at least one module OPM 6XX and OPM 781 or Prof. Dr. Cornelia as least one module OPM 6XX and OPM 791 or Schön / as least one module OPM 6XX and OPM 792 or Prof. Dr. Raik Stolletz an equivalent module within an exchange program and OPM 701//761/781/791/792 The Area Operations Management recommends that the seminar and the Master's Thesis are written at the same chair.
 However, seminars from another chair within the area are accepted.